rasmusthorsson/CLUE/README.md

 1,2.5,3.5, ...
 ...

-it is possible to structure a features file as such:
+it is possible to structure a features selection file as such:

 ID,DIM1,DIM3,DIM5,DIM7